 They both have handles on top, they are roughly the same size, and they are used in a similar manner.

-However, there are some important differences between both tools.
+However, there are some essential differences between both tools.

-The plaster trowel is normally made from carbon or stainless steel and is used to remove or scoop wet plaster so that it can be applied to the walls or ceiling.
+The plaster trowel is typically made from carbon or stainless steel and is used to remove or scoop wet plaster so that it can be applied to the walls or ceiling.

 While a wooden float tool is used to smooth plaster that has already been applied.

 It is true that you can smooth out freshly applied plaster using the trowel, but that is not its primary purpose.

 In addition, the trowel has sharp edges so that it can cut edges into areas where the walls and ceiling meet, for example.